QR5.7.1 The Simulation Hypothesis

 QR5.6 Order And Disorder

-Current science predicts that disorder always increases because thermodynamics requires it, so our universe should be pretty chaotic by now, but as Strogatz points out:
+Physics predicts that disorder always increases because a heat-engine law requires it, so our universe should be pretty chaotic by now, but as Strogatz points out:

 Scientists have often been baffled by the existence of spontaneous order in the universe.
 The laws of thermodynamics seem to dictate the opposite, that nature should inexorably degenerate toward a state of greater disorder, greater entropy.
 Yet all around us we see magnificent structures—galaxies, cells, ecosystems, human beings—that have all somehow managed to assemble themselves.”
 (Strogatz, 2003).

-If disorder always increases, how did billions of years of increasing chaos produce the present order?
-If you woke up in a warm bed with an electric blanket, would you believe that mankind has been devolving since we lived in caves?
-It doesn’t make sense, so either the prediction is wrong or something else is operating.
+If disorder always increases, how did billions of years of randomization produce the present order?
+If you woke up in a warm bed with an electric blanket, would you believe that humanity has been devolving since we lived in caves?
+It doesn’t make sense, so either the prediction is wrong or some other principle is opposing it.

 QR5.6.1.
 Is Energy Conserved?